Spain's World Cup 2022 Standings

-Spain are the second team in Group B, which also includes Portugal, Morocco and Iran.
+Spain is the second team in Group B, which also includes Portugal, Morocco and Iran.
 Below you will find their current tournament standings, updated after every matchday.

 Despite a turnover of players since their incredible world-conquering team Spain still boast one of the most talented squads in the world at present, including several players from two of the globe's biggest clubs - Real Madrid and Barcelona.
 With the luxury of having world-class players participating in one of the best leagues in Europe, and playing alongside the likes of Messi, Ronaldo and company, we could see Spain go a long way in this tournament.